 Anyway, for the briefest of moments – yet still one which in the heat of the moment seemed like it was stretching on into infinity in a sort of weird time distortion event of the sort that they used to use technobabble to describe before all this ‘wibbly wobbly timey wimey’ business started – it seemed like the ‘outsiders’ could take on the mainstream and, if not win, then at least co-exist in a more receptive plane of popular cultural existence.
 But of course, Simon Cowell wasn’t having any of that…

-You can read more about Radio Tip Top, Mike Flowers, Raymond Sinclair and other comedy offshoots of the Loungecore boom in Fun At One – The Story Of Comedy At BBC Radio 1, available in paperback here or from the Kindle Store here.
+You can read more about Radio Tip Top, Mike Flowers, Raymond Sinclair and many other comedy offshoots of the Loungecore boom in Fun At One – The Story Of Comedy At BBC Radio 1, available in paperback here or from the Kindle Store here.

 © Tim Worthington.